-This week an approval panel from the University of Brighton in the UK, led by Dr Paul Frost, Director of the Hastings Campus of the University of Brighton, visited Wittenborg University in Apeldoorn for an approval event of the Bachelor International Hospitality Management.
+This week an approval panel from the University of Brighton in the UK, led by Dr Paul Frost, Director of the Hastings Campus of the University of Brighton, visited WUAS in Apeldoorn for an approval event of the Bachelor International Hospitality Management.

 The programme, already validated by the University of Brighton leads to a UK Bachelor Hons degree.
 The programme is a 3-year programme, and is offered in Apeldoorn as part of the IBA Hospitality Management Bachelor programmes, accredited by the NVAO and the German, Austrian and Swiss FIBAA.